-The fastest stars in our galaxy appears to be intergalactic in origin, according to new research.
+The fastest stars in our galaxy appear to be intergalactic in origin, according to new research.

 Hyperspeed

-These incredibly fast-moving objects are substantially different from that expected for a star belonging to the normal distribution of stars in a galaxy.
+These incredibly fast-moving objects are substantially different from what is expected for a star belonging to the normal distribution of stars in a galaxy.

 Ordinary stars in the Milky Way have velocities on the order of 100 km/s, whereas hypervelocity stars have velocities on the order of 1000 km/s.

-A previous hypothesis was they at they gain their enormous speed when a supermassive black hole at the center of a galaxy devours one star in a binary system and ejects its twin, flinging it through space at superfast speeds.
-New research offers another more explanation based on extensive observations and computer simulations.
+A previous hypothesis was that they gain their enormous speed when a supermassive black hole at the center of a galaxy devours one star in a binary system and ejects its twin, flinging it through space at superfast speeds.
+New research offers another explanation based on extensive observations and computer simulations.

 With the help of extensive observations and computer simulations, British researchers from Cambridge University noticed that hypervelocity star trajectories were consistent with an origin point outside the Milky Way.